benanaktaspusulait/keycloackkafkaevent/README.md

 # Keycloak Event Service

-This project implements a system to capture and process Keycloak events using Kafka and store them in a PostgreSQL database.
-The system consists of two main components:
+This project implements a system to capture and process Keycloak events using a database-first approach with Kafka as a secondary channel.
+The system ensures event persistence even when Kafka is unavailable.

 ## Project Structure